Jean Frédéric Lebeau1,2,3

 Influanced by Engelhard Riemenschneide --- Text Stolen from ReigelRidge.com !! ---

-Engelhard Riemenschneide was born 1815 in the Electorate of Hanover, and immigrated to the America in 1835.16 He became a preacher in the German Methodist Church, initally as a circuit rider.
+Engelhard Riemenschneide was born 1815 in the Electorate of Hanover, and immigrated to the America in 1835.16 He became a preacher in the German Methodist Church, initially as a circuit rider.
 In 1845 he become the fourth pastor of the Race St. Church, Cincinnati, Ohio, the mother church of German Methodism.
 The church, a Methodist Episcopal Church, had been founded by William Nast to serve the German-speaking community.17

 In 1851 Riemenschneider was sent back to his native German states as a missionary.
-He mainly spoke in private homes, and constantly faced the objections of local officals, and was even arrested.
+He mainly spoke in private homes, and constantly faced the objections of local officials, and was even arrested.
 He began his work in Frankfurt am Main, preaching there and in nearby towns, including Oberrod.
 John attended his meetings in both places.18

 John requested that Rev. Riemenschneider conduct classes in Offenbach, and he and Christina invited him to speak in their home.
-He accepted and preached there weekly for a time, to mixed audiances of Christians, Jews, and unbelievers.
+He accepted and preached there weekly for a time, to mixed audiences of Christians, Jews, and unbelievers.
 They both joined the Methodist Episcopal Church.19,20

 John was issued an Exhorter's license by Rev. Dr. Louis Nippert, who succeeded Rev. Riemenschneider.
 An exhorter was what is now known as a lay speaker, authorized to hold meetings for prayer and exhortation under the direction of the preacher in charge.
 John frequently conducted the services during Dr. Nippert's absence.21